peter-power-594/apple-bce-drv/README.md

+# About this specific fork

+Updated fork to use the built-in keyboard on MacBook Air* / MacBook Pro* with Open Mandriva 5.x / 6.x. (* Laptops the with Intel chipsets)
+Currently the built-in trackpad still does not work properly and need to be disabled from KDE / Gnome settings panel or via xinput.

 # MacBook Bridge/T2 Linux Driver

 A driver for MacBook models 2018 and newer, implementing the VHCI (required for mouse/keyboard/etc.) and audio functionality.

 The project is divided into 3 main components: